MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ## Options

-Developer can set parser options to further customize how input is evaluated.
+Developers can set parser options to further customize how input is evaluated.
 Use the `> !#` notation to set parser options.

 > [!IMPORTANT]
 >